sumonst21/python-basics/README.md

 ## The Python Interface
 Example code added on script.py

+# Python Indentations
+"""Where in other programming languages the indentation in code is for readability only, in Python the indentation is very important.
+Python uses indentation to indicate a block of code. """

 ## Any comments?
 To add comments to your Python script, you can use the # tag.
 These comments are not run as Python code, so they will not influence your result.